jongs/jongs.github.io/_posts/2023-10-12-times-changin.md

 This happens in all fields.
 Clinton and Bush Sr are the forever politicians; Carter and Bush Jr farm and paint, respectively.
 While the Beach Boys kept their sound constant, the Beatles tried all sorts of sounds and instruments.
 The list goes on.

-Some people stand still against time; some like to change with it.
+Some people stand as a constant against time; some like to change with it.
 There is no right way to do it, but it is worth noticing which is suitable for you.